xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/finality-of-results.md

     - To protect the network from spam, all transactions must destroy a [transaction cost](transaction-cost.html) in XRP to be relayed throughout the XRP Ledger peer-to-peer network.
 If heavy load on the peer-to-peer network causes the transaction cost to increase, a transaction that tentatively succeeded may not get relayed to enough servers to achieve a consensus, or may be [queued](transaction-queue.html) for later.

-    - Temporary internet outages or delays may prevent a proposed transaction from being successfully relayed before the transaction's intended expiration, as set by the `LastLedgerSequence` field.
+    - Temporary internet outages or delays may prevent a proposed transaction from being successfully relayed before the transaction's intended expiration, as set by the <span class="code-snippet">LastLedgerSequence</span> field.
 (If the transaction does not have an expiration, then it remains valid and could succeed any amount of time later, which can be undesirable in its own way.
 See [Reliable Transaction Submission](reliable-transaction-submission.html) for details.)

     - Combinations of two or more of these factors can also occur.